 When we’re dealing with an ECU, many of the signals will be waveforms where the voltage varies in relation to time.
 These sort of signals can’t be analysed properly using a simple digital voltmeter and to be able to visualise the waveform we need to use an oscilloscope - Oscilloscopes can show us how a signal or waveform is changing over time.
 Most oscilloscopes will also allow two or more signals to be viewed and overlaid simultaneously and this is the perfect way to fault find triggering problems

 An oscilloscope is one of those tools that you don’t use all the time, but when you need it, nothing else can do the job.
-Oscilloscopes used to be a moderately expensive tool, however with PC-based oscilloscopes such as those sold by Picoscope they are now much more affordable and can save you hours of fault finding.
-If you want to take EFI tuning seriously then you will need one of these.
+Oscilloscopes used to be a moderately expensive tool, however with PC-based oscilloscopes such as those sold by Picoscope while not being 'cheap', they are now much more affordable especially when they save you from hours of fault finding.
+If you want to take EFI tuning seriously, then you will eventually need one of these.

 Since we need to tune on the road, we are going to need a laptop computer to actually run the software and talk to the ECU.
 Just about any laptop will do this job and you definitely don’t need the latest or most powerful processor.
 In fact tuning is pretty hard on laptops and I find they only have a lifespan of a couple of years.
 It makes sense then to buy a cheaper laptop that you aren’t going to be too worried about if it breaks.
 I do recommend buying a laptop with a solid state hard drive though as these are much less likely to suffer failure due to vibration and I’ve lost many gigabytes of data when I’ve had a conventional hard drive fail.
 Often the cheaper laptops won’t offer a solid state hard drive as an option but you can usually purchase generic SSD drives and upgrade at a later point.